compulim/react-chain-of-responsibility/README.md

 This is not supported.

 This is because React does not allow asynchronous render.
 If `next()` is called after return, an exception will be thrown.

+#### Good middleware is stateless

+When writing middleware, keep them as stateless as possible and do not relies on data outside of the `request` object.
+The way it is writing should be similar to React function components.

+If middleware must use external data, when the external data change, make sure the `middleware` prop is invalidated to trigger a re-render of the tree.

+#### Good middleware returns false to skip rendering

+If the middleware want to skip rendering a request, return `false`/`null`/`undefined` directly.
+Do not return `() => false` or similar.

+This helps the code that use the middleware to know if the rendering result is being skipped or not.

 ## Inspirations